rharbird/microbit-challenges/docs/source/tutorials/music.rst

 Make your own tune
 -------------------
-Here is a snippet of code showing how to play a sound.
+You can write your own tune, here is a snippet of code showing how to play a sound.
 The number after the note is the octave and an octave can be a number from 1 to 8.
 The number after the colon says how long the note will last::
 	from microbit import *